-Wild rice (technically not a rice but still a grain) may contain less arsenic, but it depends on the water where it grows.
+Wild rice (technically not a rice but still a grain) may contain less arsenic than white or brown rice, but it depends on the water where it grows.

-Organically-farmed rice may contain fewer pesticides, but all rice soaks up arsenic from the soil.
+Organically farmed rice may contain fewer pesticides, but could still contain arsenic since all rice soaks up minerals from the soil.

-So organic rice will have fewer toxins overall.
+So organic rice will have fewer toxins and heavy metals overall.
 But it won’t likely have lower levels of arsenic unless the soil it grew in was never exposed to arsenic — not even 50 years ago.

 You can also check company websites and contact rice companies to see if they conduct independent testing for arsenic levels in their rice.